Music

 Picking up where Mittoo, Ranglin and Hibbert left off, the debut album ‘Treesongs’ brings you the mellow Jazzy side of Reggae with the deepest African roots and a hint of Latin vibe.

-Produced in Nnalubaale, Jamaica and London, ‘TreeSongs’ is the real thing, improvised musical statements and conversations between instruments.
+Produced in Uganda, Jamaica and London, ‘TreeSongs’ is the real thing: improvised musical conversations between players with something meaningful to say, full of truthful statements (‘for the record’) on the experience of being human.

 Sample Track